BY: Eric Alt

 Your first step into a larger world of watch-controlled appliances, media centers, and home amenities.
 Amazon

-Not only is the Gear Sport surprisingly swim-ready and water-resistant up to 50 meters, but it also features a Samsung Connect app that allows you to control door locks, lights, and other smart home functions with the press of a button.
-It features some limited fitness tracking apps and allows you to set up a quick-pay feature through Samsung Pay.
-Versatile, stylish, and unusually rugged for a smartwatch, it may well never leave your side (or, rather, your wrist).
+Not only is the Samsung Gear Sport surprisingly swim-ready and water-resistant up to 50 meters, but it also features an app that allows you to control door locks, lights, and other smart home functions with the press of a button.
+It features some limited fitness tracking features and allows you to set up a quick-pay feature so you can get your next coffee with the swipe of your wrist.
+This pick is compatible with both iOS and Samsung smartphones, so you can be sure it’ll function well with whatever tech you already own.

-There are a lot of choices under $200 in this category, and as a rule of thumb if you only want GPS without cellular the price point goes down.
+If you’re trying to keep the cost down, opting out of cellular connectivity will typically save you some cash.
 Another cost-saving trick when looking for a deal is to find an older version when newer versions have been released.
 For example, the Apple Watch version 3 with GPS is a great option for a perfectly good (albeit slightly older model) at a much more reasonable price.
 The series 3 includes an optical heart sensor, retina display, altimeter, 8GB of storage as well as Bluetooth 4.2 connection.

 The smartwatch may not have reached the level of absolute necessity like some other handheld and wearable devices, but its ability to enhance and interact with those must-haves make it an intriguing and, well, fun addition to your tech.
 Finding one that suits your lifestyle goes beyond just aesthetics.
 Knowing how and why you want one will help you narrow down your field and ensure you find the right one.
-For example, if you’re looking to make it a part of your active, daily fitness lifestyle, you’ll want one that can handle it.
+For example, if you’re looking to make it a part of your active, daily fitness lifestyle, you’ll want the best smartwatch for running and workouts.
 If you’re looking to eventually control your entire house with a flick of the wrist, you’ll be looking for completely different functionality.
 The category is also still growing and just testing its limits, so getting used to using one now is never a bad idea.